Secure Customer Service

 Compliance Certifications and Memberships

-We use best practices and industry standards to achieve compliance with industry-accepted general security and privacy frameworks, which in turn helps our customers meet their own compliance standards.
+Zendesk uses best practices and industry standards to achieve compliance with industry-accepted general security and privacy frameworks, which in turn helps our subscribers meet their own compliance standards.

 SOC 2 Type II

-We undergo routinized audits to receive updated SOC 2 Type II reports, available upon request and under NDA.
-The latest SOC 2 Type II report can be requested here.
+We undergo routine audits to receive updated SOC 2 Type II reports, available upon request and under NDA.
+Request the latest SOC 2 Type II report.

 Zendesk is ISO 27018:2014 certified.
 The certificate is available for download here.

 Zendesk is FedRAMP authorized with Low Impact Software-as-a-Service (LI-SaaS) and is listed in the FedRAMP Marketplace.
-US Government agency customers can request access to the Zendesk FedRAMP Security Package by completing a Package Access Request Form here or by submitting a request to firstname.lastname@example.org.
+US Government agency subscribers can request access to the Zendesk FedRAMP Security Package by completing a Package Access Request Form or submitting a request to email@example.com.

-Zendesk is a member of FIRST, an international confederation of incident response teams that cooperatively handles computer security incidents and promote incident prevention programs.
+Zendesk is a member of FIRST, an international confederation of incident response teams that cooperatively handles computer security incidents and promotes incident prevention programs.
 FIRST members develop and share technical information, tools, methodologies, processes and best practices.
-As a member of FIRST, Zendesk Security works with other members to use their combined knowledge, skills and experience to promote a safer and more secure global electronic environment.
+As a member of FIRST, Zendesk Security works with other members to use their combined knowledge, skills, and experience to promote a safer and more secure global electronic environment.

 Direct Download Resources (non-NDA)

 The following resources may require an NDA on file.
-Please click on the button below to gain access.
+Click the button to gain access.